Endtest Security

 Endtest performs multiple types of testing including:

-Endtest provides backup and redundancy for customer data to ensure full recovery in the event of service disruption or failure.
-Our primary data centers are facilities with 24x7 physical security, redundant power, HVAC, ISP connections, and fire protection.
-Primary databases are backed up daily to satisfy our Recovery Point Objective (RPO) of 24 hours maximum.
-Our Recovery Time Objective (RTO) to restore data in a catastrophic data loss situation is 48 hours.
+Endtest provides data redundancy and redundancy for customer data to ensure full recovery in the event of service disruption or failure.
+Our primary data center uses facilities with 24x7 physical security, multi-layer power, HVAC, ISP connections, and fire protection.
+Primary database is backed up daily to an identity AWS Recovery Point Objective (RPO) of 24 hours maximum; Our Recovery Time Objective (RTO) to restore data in a catastrophic data loss is around 24 to 48 hours.

-The Endtest disaster recovery, incident response, contingency planning and recovery procedures are tested and validated annually.
-Endtest simulates customer disaster declaration scenarios that cover failures and recoveries of each of our critical systems, and then analyzes the results to continuously improve our operations.
-Testing is performed periodically, as needed.
+The Endtest disaster recovery, incident response, emergency planning and recovery processes are tested and validated annually.
+Endtest simulates customer disaster declaration scenarios for code failures and recovers each of our critical systems, and then analyzes the results to continuously improve our operations.
+Testing is performed in periodic, as needed increments.

 12. Incident Response